Bus Accident Liability Claims

 In 2022, the RTC of Southern Nevada installed interior and exterior cameras on each bus and provided Metro police access to the live stream.

-There are four steps to follow after the bus accident in Las Vegas:
+There are four steps to follow after a bus accident in Las Vegas:

 1. Collect as much information as possible about the accident.
 Accurately record the exact location, date, time, bus description (bus number, operating company, route, etc.), and accident circumstances.